fabiomartino/capacitor-lottie-splash-screen/README.md

   - You must call `LottieSplashScreen.hide()` to remove the splash screen; the animation end is not waited for.

 ## Example

+See the [Angular Example](./example/README.md) for a complete example of how to use the plugin in an Ionic Angular application.

 Call `LottieSplashScreen.appLoaded();` when the App is ready.